gbv/paia/paia.md

 be used for read-only access to information about a patron, including its loans and requested items but not its fees.

-For PAIA auth an additional scope is possible:
+For PAIA auth there is an additional scope:

 change_password
   : Change the password of a patron with the PAIA auth [change](#change) method.

+A PAIA auth server MAY support additional scopes to share an access token with other services.

 ## Request and response format